kuwaai/genai-os/src/multi-chat/README.md

     messages: [
         { role: "user", content: "請自我介紹" } // Requesting a self-introduction ],
-    model: "geminipro" // Using the Gemini Pro model };
+    model: "geminipro" // Using the Gemini model
+};

 // API endpoint for the request